close

 Words: 680|Page: 1|4 min read

-World War II was a disastrous, a worldwide problem that affected every portion of the earth.
-After VE day in Europe, the war proceeded for over 3 months, until VJ day in mid-August of 1945.
-This war in Japan finished a short time after the nuclear besieging of two cities in Japan.
-Nonetheless, the decision to drop a nuclear bomb on Hiroshima was a diplomatic measure computed to scare the Soviet Union in the post Second World War time, instead of a strictly military measure designed to drive Japan's unequivocal surrender.
+World War II was a disastrous, worldwide problem that affected every portion of the earth.
+After VE Day in Europe, the war proceeded for over three months, until VJ Day in mid-August of 1945.
+This war in Japan finished a short time after the nuclear bombing of two cities in Japan.
+Nonetheless, the decision to drop a nuclear bomb on Hiroshima was a diplomatic measure calculated to intimidate the Soviet Union in the post-Second World War period, rather than a strictly military measure designed to force Japan's unequivocal surrender.

-The US at the time of the bombing of Hiroshima was driven by Harry S. Truman, who had been pushed into the position of leadership by the passing of Roosevelt.
-The nuking was almost three months to the day after the annihilation of Germany in Europe.
-This date is of real significance while considering the connection between the dropping of the bomb and the impact on Russia, because of part of the agreements made at the Yalta Conference (the gathering of the "Big Three" – the United States, the Soviet Union, and Great Britain - to discuss the plans for winning the war) At this meeting, the Soviet Union promised to start helping in the fight in the Pacific Theatre three months after the annihilation of Germany.
-Around then, there was no acknowledgment of whether a nuclear bomb was even possible and specially to make in time for the use as an offensive device in the war.
+The United States, at the time of the bombing of Hiroshima, was led by Harry S. Truman, who had been thrust into the position of leadership by the passing of Roosevelt.
+The nuking was almost three months to the day after the defeat of Germany in Europe.
+This date is of real significance when considering the connection between the dropping of the bomb and the impact on Russia, due to part of the agreements made at the Yalta Conference.
+The Yalta Conference was a meeting of the "Big Three" – the United States, the Soviet Union, and Great Britain – to discuss plans for winning the war.
+At this meeting, the Soviet Union promised to start helping in the fight in the Pacific Theatre three months after the defeat of Germany.
+At that time, there was no acknowledgment of whether a nuclear bomb was even possible and especially if it could be made in time for use as an offensive device in the war.

 Get a custom paper now from our expert writers.